rtaket/sarif-sdk/samples/HelloWorldSkim/readme.md

     AnalyzeContext provides information about the target file and any configuration to be used during the analysis.
     Note: The driver SDK sets the TargetUri property to the file under analysis.
 It is the TargetUri's setter's responsiblity to set the TargetLoadException and IsValidAnalysisTarget properties appropriately after loading the target file.
-4. Skimmers\HelloWorldSkimmer.cs
+4. Skimmers\FileVersionSkimmer.cs

-    A skimmer (rule) which verifies if the word 'helloworld' exists in the target file.
+    A skimmer (rule) which verifies that exe/dlls have valid file versions.
+In the example skimmer, a valid file version is defined as a non-empty and non-zero file version.
 The skimmer makes itself available for analysis by exporting the ISkimmer interface.
 `[Export(typeof(ISkimmer<AnalyzeContext>))]`
     The Analyze() command is called for each target being analyzed.
 It is responsible for performing the verification and writing results to the loggers.